"... he that breaks a thing to find out what it is

 With their keen eyesight and agile movements, these are the athletes of spiderdom.

-Puerto Rican giant crab spider, Olios portoricensis, female.
+Puerto Rican giant crab spider, Neostasina portoricensis, females.
 (Family Sparasidae).

-A threatened individual will defend itself readily with its large fangs.
+When threatened they will defend themselves readily with their large fangs.
 Indeed, the bite of this species can be quite dangerous.

 Giant crab spider, Olios sp., male feeding on a scarabeid beetle.
 Layou Valley, south-western Saint Vincent, Saint Vincent and the Grenadines, Lesser Antilles.

-A crab spider, Misumenops bubulcus feeds on a flower fly, Pseudodorus clavatus.
+A crab spider, Mecaphesa bubulcus feeds on a flower fly, Pseudodorus clavatus.

 Huntsman spiders, Selenops lindborgi, (family Selenopidae).